milankl/LogFixPoint16s.jl/README.md

 ### Bias

-Currently, `LogFixPoint16` is slightly biased away from zero, but positive/negatie bias-free.
+Currently, `LogFixPoint16` is slightly biased away from zero, but is positive/negative bias-free.

 ### Theory